Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Clustering methods

 \subsection{PCA-based clustering}

-With this method \cite{Din04}, \cite{Su04}, one starts with a single large cluster, and in each step, the cluster with the largest average radius is split (which is equivalent to splitting the cluster with the largest sum of squares divided by the number of points in that cluster).
-Clustering by the diameter criterion is already performed by \cite{Gue91}, but they split the cluster with the largest diameter.
+With this method, based on \cite{Din04,Su04} and principal component analysis (PCA), one starts with a single large cluster containing all the data, and in each step, the cluster with the largest average radius is split in two.
+This is implemented by splitting the cluster whose data points have the largest average squared distance to the cluster center.
+We split such that the cutting plane goes through the old cluster center (center of mass) and is perpendicular to the largest principal component of the covariance matrix of the data in the cluster, as suggested by \cite{Su04}.
+This continues until the desired number of clusters $K$ is attained (we note that other stopping criteria can be used as well, however these are less useful for the purpose of this study).

+This method (referred to as PCA later on) is deterministic, unlike the $k$-means method described in the previous section.
+Clustering by the diameter criterion is already performed in \cite{Gue91}, but there the cluster with the largest diameter is split.
 Division methods based on farthest centroids have been suggested by \cite{Fan08}.
-Here, we split such that the cutting plane goes through the old cluster center (center of mass) and is perpendicular to the largest principal component of the covariance matrix of the data as suggested by \cite{Su04}.
-This continues until the largest average radius is smaller than some threshold $\sqrt{p\cdot \alpha \cdot \frac{N-1}{N}}$, or until a maximum number of clusters is attained.
-The threshold comes from the criterion that the relative difference between the weighted variance of the cluster centers and the sample variance of the data is smaller than $\alpha$, which is a small number such as $0.05$ or $0.01$.

-This method (referred to as PCA later on) is deterministic, which means that it will always give the same result for a specific data set.
-However, when a cluster is split, it cannot be merged again.
-This can be a drawback of the method.
-The merging of clusters will be explored in the next method.
+Other refinements of this method are also possible, e.g., the merging of clusters at some steps in the algorithm, but we will not explore these here.
+These can be investigated in future work.